Shopify/javascript/testing/README.md

   includeAllSources: true
 }
 ```
-- **Jest**: If you are using [Sewing-kit](https://github.com/Shopify/sewing-kit), coverage for all files should be enabled automatically.
-Otherwise, you can configure the [`collectCoverageFrom`](http://facebook.github.io/jest/docs/en/configuration.html#collectcoveragefrom-array) option:
+- **Jest**: If you are using [sewing-kit](https://github.com/Shopify/sewing-kit), coverage for all files should be enabled automatically.
+If you are not using sewing-kit, you might need to configure the [`collectCoverageFrom`](http://facebook.github.io/jest/docs/en/configuration.html#collectcoveragefrom-array) option:
 ```js
 {
   "collectCoverageFrom": [